 - Patients with the lowest engagement rates showed total costs of care that were 8% higher in the first year and 21% higher in the next year than those of patients with high engagement scores.4 - Patient satisfaction is linked to greater market share, fewer malpractice claims and higher reimbursement rates.5

-These studies, among others, reveal the benefits of increased engagement to patients, providers and payers, therefore motivating health systems to explore and implement engagement practices.
+These studies, among others, reveal the benefits to patients and providers of increasing engagement and satisfaction.
+Therefore, providers should explore and consider implementing engagement practices.

 3 Key Patient Engagement Strategies

 Patient Inclusion in Interdisciplinary Care Team Discussions